MicrosoftDocs/quantum-docs/articles/includes/pricing-qc.md

 - $N$ is the number of one- or two-qubit gates submitted
 - $C$ is the number of execution shots requested

 Multi-controlled two-qubit gates are billed as $6 * (N - 2)$ two-qubit gates, where $N$ is the number of qubits involved in the gate.
-For example, a NOT gate with 3 controls would be billed as $(6 * (4 - 2))$ or 12 two-qubit gates.
+For example, a NOT gate with three controls would be billed as $(6 * (4 - 2))$ or 12 two-qubit gates.
 To learn more about IonQ, visit [IonQ provider page](xref:microsoft.quantum.providers.ionq).

 All new Azure Quantum customers benefit of a one-time $500 free Azure Quantum credits toward IonQ provider.
 Besides Azure Quantum credits, IonQ offers a **Pay-as-you-go** plan with no monthly subscription fees.